Children's Reading: Matthew 16:13-19

 When we see Jesus, do we dare ask "Who is this?"
 Or do we think we know Jesus, like we know others in our family.
 Let's dare to ask the question.
 You might be surprised how you answer.
 You might see Jesus in a new way.

-Answer Jesus who is he.
+Ask, "Jesus, who are you?"
 Pray and be prepared for the answer.